-NextSeq lane fractions are sold in increments of 90 million reads for GBS services only.
+A full lane may not be necessary for a project as this is determined based on the sample number and minimum read depth required.
+Lane increments for GBS will never be smaller than 1/4 portion of a flow cell.
 A sequencing run proceeds when the entire NextSeq lane or both lanes on the NovaSeq flow cell are filled.
 Sequencing turnaround is fastest when you purchase a full lane for the NextSeq or the flow cell (2 lanes) for the NovaSeq.

 Deliverables include fastq files, filtered VCF file, and summary report for standard analysis.

-Samples can be dropped-off at one of our laboratory locations.
+Samples can be dropped off at one of our campus locations: